Our Staff

 Michael Buchok

-Michael Buchok is a software and web applications developer and founding partner of North Drive Technologies Inc. CEO of Web Cyte Development Inc., and CTO of Step Heroes Inc. Prior to his career in I.T., Michael was a Legal Assistant with a primary focus on Accident Benefits and Personal Injury Law.
-With over 8 years experience in web applications development and having experience organizing a variety of events while employed as a Legal Assistant, Michael lends his experience to enhance the capabilities of not-for-profits and charities who could benefit from his technical skills.
-Michael donates his time to advise and build software and web solutions to the benefit of the HBIA and other not-for-profits and charities.
+Michael Buchok is a software and web applications developer and founding partner of North Drive Technologies Inc. and CEO of Web Cyte Development Inc. Prior to his career in I.T., Michael was a Legal Assistant with a primary focus on Accident Benefits and Personal Injury Law.
+With over 9 years' experience in web applications development and having experience organizing a variety of events while employed as a Legal Assistant, Michael lends his experience to enhance the capabilities of non-profits and charities who could benefit from his technical skills.
+Michael donates his time to advise and build software and web solutions to the benefit of the HBIA and other non-profits and charities.

 Tania Harris